Scylardor/sgl/README.md

 SGL is a graph library greatly inspired by the BGL (Boost Graph Library).

-Emerging from a school project, it doesn't really pretend to be as complete nor fast than Boost's, but it focuses on being at least simple to use.

-The module also aims to provide some standard graph theory algorithms, like:
-- breadth-first search and depth-first search
-- Warshall's transitive closure algorithm
-- some shortest-path finding algorithms like Floyd-Warshall, Dijkstra, Bellman-Ford
-- connectivity finding algorithms
-- minimum spanning tree algorithms like Kruskal-Prim's, etc.
-- and more !

-A graphic generator using for example GraphViz tools may also be implemented.
+This is a project driven by my need to have a generic graph tool in C++, without using Boost's.
+May it be useful to other people as well !

 Components
 ----------

+The SGL implements a collection of graph implementations and generic algorithms to work with.

+The configuration of each graph can easily be modified by a set of flags : directed, weighted graphs...

-At the moment, two data structures are available for use with the SGL
+At the moment two data structures are available for use with the SGL:
 - Adjacency_List : a graph internally implemented by an adjacency list
 - Adjacency_Matrix : a graph internally implemented by an adjacency matrix